Abdullah Saeed (general): Early career

 Saeed started his career in 6 Frontier Force (FF) Regiment after he graduated the Pakistan Military Academy (PMA) course in 1948.

 Personal life

-He was born in Abottabad in the northern Hazara region of the Khyber Pakhtunkhwa province.
-He was the son of Lahore Ahmadiyya Movement Emir Dr. Saeed Ahmad Khan and died in 1988 of colon cancer.
+He was born in Abbottabad in the northern Hazara region of the Khyber Pakhtunkhwa province.
+He was the son of Lahore Ahmadiyya Movement Emir Saeed Ahmad Khan and died in 1988 of colon cancer.
 Zia-ul-Haq personally went and offered condolences to his family in Lahore.